10 Alternative Financing Solutions Instead of a Business Loan

 • Personal liability: Some credit card companies require a personal guarantee.
 If your business fails, this puts your personal assets at risk.

-Business lines of credit are flexible, revolving financing options offered by traditional financial institutions and alternative lenders, including fintech companies like Backd.
-These funding options give businesses access to a predetermined amount of funds that they can draw on as needed.
-For example, Backd offers business lines of credit ranging between $10,000 and $750,000.
+Business lines of credit give businesses access to a predetermined amount of funds that they can draw on as needed.
+For example, Backd offers credit limits between $10,000 and $750,000.

 Positives